philbudne/xxl/doc/syntax.md

 * Statements and blocks may be labeled with NAME ":"

-        The label will appear as a variable containing a continuation to leave the labeled construct.
+        The label will appear as a const containing a continuation to leave the labeled construct.

         (labling a statement will cause it to be wrapped in a closure that contains the new variable; all blocks are already closures).

-        Calling the leave label on a "while" loop is equivalent to "break"
+        Calling the leave label on a "while" STATEMENT is equivalent to "break"

         Calling the leave label on the BLOCK of a "while" loop is "continue"

 * All instances have a class

-        available with .getclass
+        available with .getclass() method
-        modifiable with .setclass
+        modifiable with .setclass() method(!)

 * All classes have one or more superclasses, except Object, which has none.